f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab3.rst

 |image39|

-2. Make sure
-   the **PLAYBOOK** *lab/f5-ansible-bigiq-as3-demo/tower/app_delete.yml* is selected.
-Click on the *Launch* button to start a job using this template*.
+2. Click on the *Launch* button to start a job using this template*.

 |image40|